DiatomicOxygen/APCSFinalProject/README.md

 - Fleshed out ingredient class and properties
 - Added cut variant for cabbages
 - Fixed other bugs
+- Altered methods to interact with the Ingredient class better

 Edward:
 - reward method added for Order